-Using our photo etching process, Fotofab manufactures each of the flat lamination layers which are bonded to form three-dimensional structures.
-Together with heat and pressure, diffusion bonding can create a single laminated sheet, with almost unlimited possibilities for internal part structures.
-Numerous small, precision parts can be created within each laminated sheet.
-If a part needs to be thicker than 0.63 inches or needs tight intricacies within a larger part, this may be the perfect option.
+Here at Fotofab, we use our etching process to manufacture the flat lamination layers that get bonded to form 3-dimensional structures.
+Diffusion bonding creates a single laminated sheet, with almost unlimited possibilities for internal part structures.
+A number of small, precision parts can be created within each laminated sheet.
+This service is great for parts thicker than 0.63 inches or for parts that require tight intricacies within a larger part.
 An added bonus is that part complexity does not add to the cost!

 Is diffusion bonding right for your needs?
 Request a quote or give us a call to discuss your project.